EU Settlement Scheme

 Changes from 1 July 2021

-From Thursday 1 July 2021, EU, EEA and Swiss nationals, and their family members, are now required to obtain a valid UK immigration status to be in the UK, either through the EUSS, if they were resident in the UK by 31 December 2020, or are joining a family member, or through a valid visa.
+From Thursday 1 July 2021, EU, EEA and Swiss nationals, and their family members, are required to obtain a valid UK immigration status to be in the UK, or a valid visa.

 EU, EEA and Swiss citizens can expect to be asked to show their digital status to prove their right to work or their right to rent to landlords in England.
 Other departments, including the NHS, will have automatic access to their status to check a person's eligibility for free healthcare, benefits, and access to public funds.